Empress Lü

-' (241 BC – 18 August 180 BC), courtesy name ' (娥姁) and commonly known as Empress Lü (呂后 (吕后, Lǚ Hòu)) and formally Empress Gao of Han (漢高后 (汉高后, Hàn Gāo Hòu)), was the empress consort of Gaozu, the founding emperor of the Han dynasty.
+' (241 BC – 18 August 180 BC), courtesy name ' (娥姁), and commonly known as Empress Lü (呂后 (吕后, Lǚ Hòu)) and formally Empress Gao of Han (漢高后 (汉高后, Hàn Gāo Hòu)), was the empress consort of Gaozu, the founding emperor of the Han dynasty.
 They had two known children, Liu Ying (later Emperor Hui of Han) and Princess Yuan of Lu.
-Lü was the first woman to assume the title Empress of China and paramount power.
-After Gaozu's death, she was honoured as empress dowager and regent during the short reigns of Emperor Hui and his successors Emperor Qianshao of Han and Liu Hong (Emperor Houshao).
+Lü was the first woman to assume the title of "empress of China" and paramount power.
+After Gaozu's death, she was honored as empress dowager and ruled as regent during the short reigns of Emperor Hui and his successors Emperor Qianshao and Emperor Houshao.

 She played a role in the rise and foundation of her husband, Emperor Gaozu, and his dynasty, and in some of the laws and customs laid down by him.
 Empress Lü, even in the absence of her husband from the capital, killed two prominent generals who played an important role in Gaozu's rise to power, namely Han Xin and Peng Yue, as a lesson for the aristocracy and other generals.
 In June 195 BC, with the death of Gaozu, Empress Lü became, as the widow of the late emperor and mother of the new emperor, Empress Dowager, and assumed a leadership role in her son's administration.

 Less than a year after Emperor Hui's accession to the throne, in 194 BC, Lü had one of the late Emperor Gaozu's consorts whom she deeply hated, Concubine Qi, put to death in a cruel manner.
 She also had Concubine Qi's son Liu Ruyi fatally poisoned.
 Emperor Hui was shocked by his mother's cruelty and fell sick for a year, and thereafter no longer became involved in state affairs, and gave more power to his mother.
 As a result, Empress Dowager Lü held the court, listened to the government, spoke on behalf of the emperor, and did everything.

 With the untimely death of her 22-year-old son, Emperor Hui, Empress Dowager Lü subsequently proclaimed his two young sons emperor (known historically as Emperor Qianshao and Emperor Houshao respectively).
 She gained more power than ever before, and these two young emperors had no legitimacy as emperors in history; the history of this 8-year period is considered and recognized as the reign of Empress Dowager Lü.
 She dominated the political scene for 15 years until her death in August 180 BC, and is often depicted as the first woman to have ruled China.
 While four women are noted as having been politically active before her—Fu Hao, Yi Jiang, Lady Nanzi, and Queen Dowager Xuan—Lü was perhaps the first woman to have ruled over united China.